 With the use of smartphones, tablets, and laptops child injuries are actually on the rise.
 We all have minutes now when our eyes are averted checking a message, sending a quick text, or browsing the internet.
-Sometimes we are distracted more than we ever intend!
+Sometimes we are distracted more than we ever intend to be!
 Little hands can find big trouble when they are unsupervised in an un-babyproofed space.

 (4) Pick your battles and make them count!